-- Economic risks: General economic conditions such as movement in interest and inflation rates and currency exchange fluctuations, and public policy and regulatory arrangements. - Financing risks: With fluctuating investment and financing markets, there is no guarantee that Rex will be able to obtain sufficient financing to meet construction costs for the Hillside Project.
+- Economic risks: General economic conditions such as movement in interest and inflation rates and currency exchange fluctuations, and public policy and regulatory arrangements. - Financing risks: With fluctuating investment and financing markets, there is no guarantee that Rex will be able to obtain sufficient financing to meet construction costs for its Projects.
 Equity financing options will dilute shareholdings and debt financing may not be reasonably available.
-This may result in ownership dilution of the Hillside Project for the Company.
-Additionally, this will be a future consideration for the Hog Ranch Project.

-- Tenement title: Interests in Australian tenements are governed by Federal and State legislation which carries with it expenditure and reporting commitments as well as conditions which, if not met, may result in loss of the Company's interest or title in the tenements.
-Any mineral claims held in other jurisdictions, such as Nevada, USA, will be managed in accordance with the relevant legislation in those regions. - Commodity price fluctuation: The Company is affected by fluctuations in the price of commodities and in particular, copper and gold which could impact on its proposed operations. - Upgrading resource categories and conversion of resources to reserves: Reserve and resource estimates are expressions of judgment based on knowledge, experience and industry practice and may be subject to change if new information or techniques become available. - Environmental risks: Risks associated with the operations of the proposed Hillside mine are assessed in respect of Australian Federal and State legislation and regulations.
-The Company will carefully monitor and assess all environmental risks within all its operations, and will report on those risks in future reports. - Social sustainability and community inclusion: The Company maintains open communication with the communities surrounding the proposed operations of its mining projects to reduce any foreseeable negative impacts on those communities.
+Other funding arrangements could result in ownership dilution in the Company's Projects. - Tenement title risks: Interests in Australian and USA tenements are governed by Federal and State legislation and have expenditure and reporting commitments as well as conditions which, if not met, may result in loss of the Company's interest or title in the tenements. - Commodity prices risk: The Company is affected by fluctuations in the price of commodities and in particular, copper and gold which could impact on its proposed operations. - Mineral Resources and Ore Reserves risk: Reserve and resource estimates are expressions of judgment based on knowledge, experience and industry practice and may be subject to change if new information or techniques become available. - Environmental risks: Risks associated with proposed operations and exploration activities are assessed in respect of Federal and State legislation and regulations.
+The Company will carefully monitor and assess all environmental risks within all its operations and will report on those risks in future reports. - Social sustainability and community inclusion risks: The Company maintains open communication with the communities surrounding the proposed operations and exploration activities of its Projects to reduce any foreseeable negative impacts on those communities.